Golf Tutorials

 Why It Matters for You

-When a stick over a club on a 6'4" golfer, the longer shaft doğalically forces the handle of the club higher at address.
-This causes the heel of the clubhead to lift off the ground, leaving the toe to dig into the turf at impact.
-This is called a "toe-down" impact.
+When a 6'4" golfer uses a longer shaft, the handle of the club is naturally higher at address.
+This can cause the heel of the clubhead to lift off the ground, leading the toe to dig into the turf at impact, a situation known as a "toe-down" impact.

-When the toe digs in, it causes the clubface to open, sending the golf ball pushing or slicing to the right (for a right-handed player).
+When the toe digs in, it causes the clubface to open, sending the golf ball right (for a right-handed player).

-Countless tall golfers buy longer clubs without adjusting the lie angle, and then spend months fighting a slice they believe is a swing flaw.
-In reality, it’s an equipment issue.
-To correct for this, taller golfers almost always need a more "upright" lie angle.
-Clubs are bent by a clubfitter so that the club's sole sits flat on the ground at impact, even with your taller and more upright swing plane.
+Many tall golfers buy longer clubs without adjusting the lie angle and struggle with slices they think are swing flaws.
+Instead, it's often an equipment issue.
+Taller golfers typically need a more "upright" lie angle adjusted by a clubfitter to ensure the club's sole sits flat at impact, even with their taller, more upright swing plane.

 A Quick At-Home Lie Angle Test

-Here’s a simple way to check if your lie angle is in the ballpark:
+Here’s a simple way to check if your lie angle is correct:

-1. Take a dry-erase marker and draw a straight, thick line on the back of your golf ball.
+1. Draw a straight, thick line on the back of your golf ball using a dry-erase marker.

 2. Place the ball on a practice mat with the line facing your clubhead, perpendicular to the target line.